ko1nksm/getoptions/README.md

 - `extra` - Passed to the parser definition function

+NOTE: If you want to use as option parser generator, call it without `eval`.
-NOTE: You can also only use the generated code without including `getoptions.sh`.
+You can also only use the generated code without including `getoptions.sh`.

 ### `getoptions_help`

-Generate a function for automatic help generation.
+Generate a function to display help.

 `getoptions PARSER_DEFINITION FUNCTION [extra]...`